codiceSpaghetti/codiceSpaghetti/README.md

 I **co-founded an AI startup** building an **image geolocalization system** as part of a three-person founding team.
 That experience taught me how everything can be **uncertain, fast, and change in a blink**.
 We were figuring things out as we went, and **growing quickly**.
 It also brought a few bitter lessons about people...

-I'm a **voracious learner**.
+I'm an **eager learner**.
 I constantly push to improve how I **think, train, and build**.
 I can't imagine a life without some form of training, whether it's **GPUs 🖥️, gym plates 🏋️, or marathon prep 🏃.**

 **Still iterating.**